Lethal Means Safety

 Requesting Firearm Secure Storage and Safety Devices

 If you're interested in obtaining firearm secure storage and safety devices, ND HOPES is here to help.
 Through this brief form, we aim to better understand the specific needs of North Dakota individuals and organizations seeking these devices and to track the distribution of available materials.
 We are able to offer cable locks, biometric trigger locks, and biometric cabinet locks, depending on current stock and project funding.
 While we strive to fulfill all requests, the availability of these items cannot be guaranteed.
 Please take a moment to complete the form with as much detail as possible.
-If you have any questions or need assistance, don't hesitate to contact us at info@ndhopes.com.

 Already Received Your Gun Lock Materials?